 Dune – Interview with Kevin J. Anderson

-2020 sees the centenary of the birth of Frank Herbert, the author of, arguably, one of the most important Science Fiction stories of all – Dune.
+2020 saw the centenary of the birth of Frank Herbert, the author of, arguably, one of the most important Science Fiction stories of all – Dune.

 To discuss the impact of Dune I asked best-selling writer Kevin J. Anderson for his thoughts on the book and it’s lasting resonance.
 Kevin has written stories in many well-known universes – Star Wars, Star Trek, X-Files – and in universes of his own, as well as working on the Clockwork Angels series with the late Rush drummer & lyricist, Neil Peart.
 But today this blog is informed by his venture into the worlds of Dune – where he has adapted and expanded the original landscape with Frank Herbert’s son, Brian.